 At our Azulfit Surya retreat we offer a weekly essential oil education class for those that want to learn more about how to live a healthier, more vibrant lifestyle and learn how to use oils for wellness, green home cleaning products and to boost vitality.

-We believe in the benefits, ethos and purity of the doTERRA essential oils, and can recommend them wholeheartedly.
+We believe in the benefits, ethos, and purity of the doTERRA essential oils, and can recommend them wholeheartedly.
 We use their products at the retreat for sustainable green cleaning, and to enhance your retreat experience.

 doTERRA also offer an incredible kit formulated by Yogi and yoga teacher trainer Elena Brower.
 You don’t have to invest in pricey individual oils to get the aromatic benefits formulated for your practice.

 You can order doTERRA essential oils and health and wellness products online or join our Vibrant Living online community for more essential oil tips, tricks and education.
+Learn Daily Lifestyle Habits for energy and vitality on the Empowered Life series website.